patciahevich/patciahevich/README.md

 - 📚 : Continuously enhancing my skills with modern libraries and frameworks.

-- 🌍 : Native Russian speaker, also speak English (B1-B2) and Polish (A1-A2).

 ## CV -  [Link to my CV](https://cv-patsiahevich.netlify.app/)

 ## Education